 For the last ten years I traveled around 20 countries hitchhiking more than 40 000 kilometers, living beautiful adventures with nothing else than my thumb, an unfailing patience and a warm smile.
-I can’t even begin to describe how this way of traveling has shaped me more than anything else in my life.
-The countless stories I exchanged with total strangers and those long hours spent gazing in the distance with the road zooming by feeling absolutely free brought me right where I am today.
+I can't even begin to describe how this way of traveling has shaped me more than anything else in my life.
+The countless stories I exchanged with total strangers and those long hours spent gazing into the distance with the road zooming by feeling absolutely free brought me right where I am today.

 In my opinion, everyone should hitchhike at least once in their life.
 It's a unique experience to stand on the side of the road, test the limit of your patience and learn to keep a smile while doing so.
 There's nothing quite like putting your trust in a stranger with whom you're sharing stories and a few kilometers.